Innovat1k/wisecho/README.md

 ## 🧱 Roadmap

-- [ ] Add favorites system for quotes
+- [x] Add a favorites system for quotes
-- [ ] Get statistics of generated quotes + favorites
+- [x] Track statistics for generated and favorited quotes
-- [ ] Change local quote fetching to distant api
+- [ ] Switch from local quote fetching to a remote API
-- [ ] Persist generation statistics and theme to localStorage
+- [ ] Persist theme, stats, quotes and favorites in `localStorage`
-- [ ] Add filtering by tags
+- [ ] Add tag-based quote filtering
-- [ ] Adopt a responsive design for larger screen devices
+- [ ] Make the app responsive on larger screens
-- [ ] Refactor folder structure to hybrid feature type module
+- [ ] Refactor project structure to a hybrid feature-based module system
-- [ ] Update global styling
+- [ ] Update and improve global styling

 ---